StMarkFx/HR-Buddy/README.md

 1. Open the Streamlit app in your web browser.
 2. Enter the job URL and optionally provide your LinkedIn, GitHub profiles, and upload your resume.
 3. Click "Generate Resume & Prepare Interview".
-4. The app will display the generated resume and interview questions.
+4. View and download your tailored resume and interview preparation materials.

 ## Agents

-* **Researcher:** Extracts job title, requirements, and other relevant information from the job posting URL.
+* **Researcher:** Extracts job title, requirements, and other key information from the job posting URL.
 * **Resume Strategist:** Tailors the resume to match the job requirements, using the information gathered by the Researcher and the user-provided resume.
 * **Interview Preparer:** Generates interview questions based on the job description and resume.